Mission & Goals

 The mission of the Georgia Southern University Dietetic Internship (DI) is to prepare students for leadership and service in the field of dietetics.
 Consistent with the mission of Georgia Southern University, this supervised practice program prepares students to become successful entry-level registered dietitians who embrace the values of integrity, collaboration, commitment to lifelong learning, wellness, and social responsibility.

 Program Goals and Objectives

 To prepare program graduates who will be successful entry-level registered dietitians.

 - At least 80% of program interns complete program/degree requirements within 18 months (150% of program length).

-- Eighty percent of program graduates take the CDR credentialing exam for dietitian nutritionist within 12 months of program completion.
+- At least 80% of program graduates take the CDR credentialing exam for dietitian nutritionist within 12 months of program completion.

 - The program’s one-year pass rate (graduates who pass the registration exam within one year of first attempt) on the CDR credentialing exam for dietitian nutritionists is at least 80%.

 - Of graduates who seek employment, 70% are employed in nutrition and dietetics or related fields within 12 months of graduation.

 - Eighty percent or more of program graduates will be rated as satisfactory by employers.

 - Eighty percent or more of program graduates will rate the program as “preparing them well” for entry-level practice.